RivalSee/ai-seo-tools/README.md

 ## The Problem: Vibe-Coded Sites and AI SEO

-Modern web applications often prioritize developer experience, speed to develop, ease of deployment and visual appeal ("vibe-coded") over search engine optimization.
-This creates significant challenges:
+Modern web applications built with AI coding tools are prioritizing speed to develop and deploy and visual appeal over search engine optimization fundamentals, creating significant challenges:

-- **Client-side API calls**: Content is fetched from Supabase, Firebase, or other APIs after page load
+- **Client-side API calls**: Content for many vibe-coding tools is fetched from the client using Supabase, Firebase, or other APIs after page load
 - **Poor semantic structure**: Missing or improper heading hierarchies
 - **Incomplete meta tags**: Missing descriptions, Open Graph tags, or structured data
 - **Non-descriptive URLs**: Query parameters instead of clean, semantic URLs